PacktPublishing/Challenging-Java-Structured-Concurrency/Chapter06/P38_anySuccessfulOrThrow_Towing_1/README.md

-# Hooking virtual threads and sync code:
+# anySuccessfulOrThrow() – at least one subtask completes successfully or throw if all fails
-Explain and exemplify via a meaningful snippet of code how virtual threads and sync code work together.
+Explain and exemplify the usage of the `anySuccessfulOrThrow()` joiner.